crpaustin/PushdownAutomaton/README.md

 # Pushdown Automaton
-Project for CSC 2710 - Foundation of Computer Science.
+Project for CSC 2710 - Foundations of Computer Science.

 ### Usage
 To use the program, simply run compile.bat.
 This requires g++.
 Once it runs, you will be asked to type in the name of the input file.
-You may then type an input for the Pushdown Automaton, and run it all the way through or step by step.
+You may then type an input word for the Pushdown Automaton, and run it all the way through or step by step.
 After it runs through everything, it will return if the input was accepted or rejected by the language L(M) for the Pushdown Automaton given by the input file.

 ### What it does
 This program takes a text file input and uses that to create a two-stack Pushdown Automaton with language L(M).
 The first line of the input takes the alphabet of the language, with each character being separated by a space.
 The second line takes an integer representing the number of states in the Pushdown Automaton.
 The third line takes the list of final states which are labeled 0 through the number of states minus 1, separated by spaces.
 The rest of the input is as many lines as there are states.
 Each line contains a number of strings, separated by spaces, that is equal to the number of characters in the alphabet of the Pushdown Automaton.
 Each string contains 5 pieces, separated by commas.
 The first piece is an integer 0 through the number of states minus 1, which represents which state to go to next.
 The second piece is the character to push onto the first stack or ! if nothing is to be pushed.
 The third piece is the character to pop from the first stack or ! if nothing is to be popped.
 The fourth piece is the character to push onto the second stack of ! if nothing is to be pushed.
 The fifth piece is the character to pop from the second stack or ! if nothing is to be popped.